julianlam/feps/fep/ef61/fep-ef61.md

 - The fragment is OPTIONAL.

 >[!NOTE]
 >ActivityPub specification [requires][ActivityPub-ObjectIdentifiers] identifiers to have an authority "belonging to that of their originating server".
-The authority of 'ap' URL is a DID, which does not belong to any particular server.
+The authority of 'ap' URI is a DID, which does not belong to any particular server.

 >[!WARNING]
 >The URI scheme might be changed to `ap+ef61` in a future version of this document, because these identifiers are not intended to be used for all ActivityPub objects, but only for portable ones.